MediaCP Manual

 • Portbase Range Start – One or more ports are assigned to each new media service that is created, depending on what media service type is created.
 The MediaCP will automatically select the next port to assign based on this value.

-• Automatic SHOUTcast 2 HTTPS – Automatically enable HTTPS Proxy for all SHOUTcast 2 services by default.
+• Stream Proxy Default – Automatically enable Stream Proxy for all SHOUTcast 2 and Icecast services by default.

 • Preferred Connection – Determines the connection that the HTMl5 player uses to your streaming service.
 Proxy connection provides better firewall accessibility, however direct connection provides slightly improved performance.